mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 ![Logic programming resolver traverses the solution space to find all matches \label{fig}](./logic-programming.png)

-The introducting of logic programming is particularly relevant in the context of multi-model data representations where data can be accessed in memory as free data structures, but also on disk where data can be represented as tables, trees (documents), and graphs.
+The introduction of logic programming is particularly relevant in the context of multi-model data representations where data can be accessed in memory as free data structures, but also on disk where data can be represented as tables, trees (documents), and graphs.
 In